soumyadipdaripa100/salesforce-agentforce-hackathon_team-infy-autoforce/README.md

 ---

-## License

-MIT.
-This is Team Electra's original work, produced for the Salesforce Agentforce National Hackathon 2026.

----

 ## Credits & Acknowledgments

 - **Electra Cars** is a fictional EV OEM created for hackathon purposes.
 No real OEM brand identity is used.
 - Test customer names (Priya, Alex, Maya, Sarah, John, Sam) are fictional.
 - Built on **Salesforce Agentforce, Data Cloud, Automotive Cloud, Digital Engagement, Flow, Apex, Lightning Web Components, Experience Cloud**, and Omnistudio.
 - Inspired by the premium-EV test drive programs of Tesla (48-hour), Volvo (Test Drive+), BMW (Home Test Drive), and Porsche (At-Home).
-- Developed by Infosys Salesforce practice in collaboration with the Fluido MVP Partner Program.